 - Reinstall Software: If updating doesn’t help, uninstall the problematic software via

-Settings > Apps > Apps & features
+Settings > Apps > Apps & features, then reinstall the latest version.

 Benefits: Ensures software compatibility and stability.